Malaysia-Hardware-Hacking-Community/.github/profile/README.md

 # MHHC

-MHHC is an independent hardware hacking community based in Malaysia, comprised of students, professionals, and hobbyists alike.
+Malaysia Hardware Hacking Community (MHHC) is an independent hardware hacking community based in Malaysia, comprised of students, professionals, and hobbyists alike.
 As a team, we conduct hardware security research, develop proof-of-concepts (PoCs), and perform hardware modifications across various platforms.

 ## Mission

-MHHC exists to make hardware security accessible to anyone.
+Malaysia Hardware Hacking Community (MHHC) exists to make hardware security accessible to anyone.
 Most resources are scattered, assume prior knowledge, or are buried in conference talks and research papers with no clear starting point.
 We bring them together: structured resources, materials, research papers, and hands-on projects that give people a real way into hardware hacking regardless of their background.

 ## What MHHC Is